 - 1. Assignments and due dates are subject to change.
 Such changes will be announced in class and via Canvas at least one class meeting in advance. - 2.
 All reading assignments and homework are due the dates they are listed below.
 Come to class having completed any assigned homework and/or reading and be prepared to participate in class. - 3.
 All reading assignments not in your textbook are available to you in Canvas.
 Bring your Course Reader, East Eats West, or A Pocket Style Manual, or readings from Canvas with you to class each day that there is assigned reading or an exercise from these texts. - 4.
 Some homework will be submitted to me in class, while other homework should be uploaded to Canvas; consult the schedule below and the Canvas modules to know when and where to submit your assignments. - 5.
-Sometimes you'll encounter exercises in your assigned reading.
-You are not responsible for completing these exercises unless they are listed in our schedule. - 6.
+You are not responsible for any exercises in the texts that are not listed in our schedule. - 6.
 Reading to complete grammar exercises is in our book, A Pocket Style Manual.
 The accompanying quizzes can be found on Canvas. - 7.
-Turnitin is enabled for your 2nd and 3rd drafts of your papers; after you submit them through Canvas, a report will automatically be generated.
-There is no need to go to the Turnitin website. - 8.
-Find the online grammar check Criterion at http://criterion.ets.org; Class Access Code: 57YZ GHFN
+Turnitin is enabled for your 2^{nd} and 3^{rd} drafts of your papers; after you submit them through Canvas, a report will automatically be generated.
+There is no need to go to the Turnitin website. - Find the online grammar check Criterion at http://criterion.ets.org; Class Access Codes per section: Section 3 (MW 12-1:15 pm): RUGY-4FJV Section 4 (MW 7:30-8:45 am): XYS7-DVAC